-When a child's behavior is interfering with the child's academic or functional performance, parents should ask that a functional behavioral assessment be completed, and once completed, that a behavioral intervention plan be put in place that addresses the behaviors through appropriate positive interventions and supports.
+When a child's behavior is interfering with the child's academic or functional performance, parents should ask that a Functional Behavioral Assessment (FBA) be completed, and once completed, that a Behavioral Intervention Plan (BIP) be put in place that addresses the behaviors through appropriate positive interventions and supports.
 Parents often have good information for the IEP Team to consider regarding the behaviors they see at home and other settings.